SumoLogic/js-sumo-logger/README.md

 # Sumo Logic JavaScript Logging SDK

-The [Sumo Logic](http://www.sumologic.com) JavaScript Logging SDK library enables you to send custom log messages to an [HTTP Source](https://help.sumologic.com/Send_Data/Sources/02Sources_for_Hosted_Collectors/HTTP_Source) without installing a Collector on your server.
+The [Sumo Logic](http://www.sumologic.com) JavaScript Logging SDK library enables you to send custom log messages to an [HTTP Source](https://help.sumologic.com/Send_Data/Sources/02Sources_for_Hosted_Collectors/HTTP_Source) without installing a Collector on your server by using a CommonJS module (`sumoLogger.js`).

-Included are a plain vanilla JavaScript version (`sumologic.logger.js`) for browser web apps and a Node.js module (`sumoLogger.js`).
-The configuration options are the same for both versions, but usage is slightly different.

-You must have an HTTP source created in your Sumo Logic account to use this SDK.
+You must have created an HTTP source in your Sumo Logic account to use this SDK.
 To create one, log into Sumo Logic, go to the Collectors page and either create a new Hosted Collector or add a new HTTP source to an existing Hosted Collector.
+Online help is available on that page with all the relevant details.

 *Basics:*